 TimesTen replication architecture is flexible enough to achieve balance between performance and availability.
 In general, classic replication can be configured to be unidirectional from a master to one or more subscribers, or bidirectional between two or more databases that serve as both master and subscriber.

 Figure 6-2 shows a unidirectional replication scheme.
 The application is configured on both hosts so that the subscriber is ready to take over if the master host fails.
 While the master is up, updates from the application to the master database are replicated to the subscriber database.
 The application on the subscriber host does not execute any updates against the subscriber database, but may read from that database.
 If the master fails, the application on the subscriber host takes over the update function and starts updating the subscriber database.

 Replication can also be used to copy updates from a master database to many subscriber databases.
 Figure 6-3 shows a replication scheme with multiple subscribers.

 Figure 6-4 shows a propagation configuration.
-One master propagates updates to three subscribers.
-The subscribers are also masters that propagate updates to additional subscribers.
+One master copies updates to three subscriber nodes, which act as propagator nodes to forward those same updates to additional subscribers.

 Bidirectional replication schemes are used for load balancing.
 The workload can be split between two bidirectionally replicated databases.
 There are two basic types of load-balancing configurations: